ttytm/gsysmo/README.md

    ```

    <sub><blockquote>
-   **NOTE:** As alternatives to `--cwd` used above - that you choose at will during development -, change to the ui directory or open it in a separate terminal, execute the bun commands without a specifying a path and change back to the (terminal with the) project root.\
+   **NOTE:** As an alternative to `--cwd` used above, change to the ui directory or open it in a separate terminal, execute the bun commands without specifying a path and change back to the (terminal with the) project root.
+Just choose what fits best during development.\
       </blockquote></sub>

 4. Build / run the application